GameDriver-io/gdio-py/docs/ApiClient_Reference.md

 #### Parameters

- - buttonId : `Enums.MouseButtons` -  The button to click.
+ - buttonId : `MouseButtons` -  The button to click.
  - hierarchyPath : `str` -  The hierarchy path of the object to click.
  - frameCount : `int` -  The number of frames to click for.
  - cameraHierarchyPath : `str` -  The hierarchy path of the camera to use to find the object.